levitation-opensource/tcpoverudp2/README.md

 ## tcpoverudp2: Forward TCP connections using UDP over two network interfaces in parallel

+The use case for this software is when you can use two network connections (for example, mobile or wifi), but both of them have packet loss issues, and you want to have a stable and fast internet.

-Does your link suffer from a high packet loss?
-Do you have an account in public internet with perl scripting support?
-This tool can provide you a reliable fast TCP (for example, for web proxy + SSH) connectivity while constantly duplicating packets over two interfaces and retrying transmissions on links of any quality.
+Do both of your available network links suffer from a high packet loss?
+Do you have a server account in public internet with perl scripting support?
+Then this tool can provide you a reliable fast TCP (for example, for web proxy + SSH) connectivity - by constantly duplicating packets over two interfaces and retrying transmissions on links of any quality.

-The algorithm sends packets over two network interfaces concurrently in order to ensure that the forwarded connection works as reliably as possible regardless of intermittent packet loss in either of the interfaces (assuming that the packet loss on either of the interfaces usually happens at unrelated moments).
+The algorithm sends packets over two network interfaces concurrently in order to ensure that the forwarded connection works as reliably as possible regardless of intermittent packet loss in either of the interfaces - assuming that the packet loss on either of the interfaces usually happens at unrelated moments.

 ### Usage: